threefoldfoundation/books/content/tfgrid/theinternet/internet_datacenters.md

 ## Cost

 It costs billions of dollars and enormous amounts of energy and time to build, manage and productize hyperscale data centers.
 Only the richest countries in the world build data centers and the rest of the world become their clients.
-To meet the projected growth of the Internet in 2022, $5 trillion would have to be invested with this model
+To meet the projected growth of the Internet in 2022, $5 trillion would have to be invested with this model.

 ## Energy Consumption

-Data centers are extremely power hungry, consuming over 2 trillion gigabytes of storage and consume around 205 TWh - More than the State of New York.
+Data centers are extremely power hungry, consuming over 2 trillion gigabytes of storage an around 205 TWh of energy - more than the State of New York.
 According to statistics, the Internet consumes between 10-20% of global energy resources.

 ## Security

-The current IT stack depends on human error and it has been considered as the major cause of cybersecurity breaches with more than 95% of the cases.
-Human errors allow attackers to access encrypted channels and sensitive information
+The current IT stack depends on human infallibility and as such, human error has been considered the primary cause of 95% of cybersecurity breaches.
+Human errors allow attackers to access encrypted channels and sensitive information.

 ## Cannot Support Future Demand

-To meet projected demand for 2022, more than 4,000 new data centers, costing an estimated $5 trillion, will be needed to build and consume an additional 400 GW/h.
+To meet projected demand for 2022, more than 4,000 new data centers, costing an estimated $5 trillion, will need to be built and will consume an additional 400 GW/h.
 This is roughly equivalent to Japan’s energy consumption and would place an impossible strain on the global electricity grid.
 The rising demand for Internet storage is already causing hardware shortages and price hikes.

 >TODO: Kristof please review